jesseraypaulsen/nodecards/README.md

 - <http://eric-blue.com/2009/05/10/15-effective-tools-for-visual-knowledge-management/>
 - <http://eric-blue.com/my-projects/personal-memex/>

-- ArangoDB
-- links as first-class citizens
+- ArangoDB is a multi-model database.
+It's kind of like a hybrid of MongoDB and Neo4j.
+It lends itself very well to the idea of interconnected notecards.
+Links are first-class citizens in ArangoDB.

 - the readme should answer the what, why, and the how of the project some guide questions that will help you out:
   What was your motivation?